jtkovacs/jtkovacs.github.io/REFS/project-management.md

 ## Requirements determination

 Designs must emerge from in-depth analysis of [stakeholder](#stakeholder-analysis) (not just user) needs.
 Requirements determination is the process of eliciting, analyzing, and synthesizing stakeholder needs.
 Requirements are twofold:

-- **Functional:** tasks that the software or system must perform.
-Includes
+- **Functional requirements** are tasks that the software or system must perform.
+FRs cover business rules; system scope; and integration with other systems.
-    - business rules;
-    - system scope; and
-    - integration with other systems.
 - **Non-functional:**

 ### User personas